john-hen/KDE-diffusion/docs/implementation.md

 * This leaves Gaussian kernels intact.
 * Gaussians are also elementary solutions to the diffusion equation.
 * Leverage this to define condition for optimal smoothing.
-* Solve optimum condition by iterating in Fourier space.
+* Find optimum by iteration in Fourier space.
 * Smooth transformed data with optimized Gaussian kernel.
 * Reverse transformation to obtain density estimation.